Only polygon shapefiles are supported.

 If available prior to processing they can be specified through the Advance Configuration window

-They can be created and used within the SURE Editor (visit page for details)
+They can be created and used within the SURE Editor (visit Editing Tools for details)

 If produced from an external source after processing with SURE, they can be used through the 2.5D tool